ShionWakanae/llamaIndexSample/README_en.md

 python .\src\reg_webui.py
 ```

-2. Open your browser and visit `http://127.0.0.1:7860/` (it looks terrible, honestly) to query the knowledge base.
+1. Open your browser and visit `http://127.0.0.1:7860/` to query the knowledge base.
 Enter your question in the textbox at the lower left.
 The upper left area displays the chat history.
-The upper right section optionally displays the reference file from the latest conversation and previews the `.md` file content.
+CLick on a reference file from the conversation and previews the `.md` file content.
 The lower right section shows a small amount of debugging information, including timing and retrieval hits.
 Use the CLI for more detailed diagnostics.

 ![](res/webui.webp)